Information TechnologyFebruary 8, 2022

 The focus of this course is learning the fundamentals of cyber security, focusing on both theory and practice.
 Students will learn to secure devices, operating systems, networks, including routers and switches, and their associated software.
 This is required for an IT Diploma.

 Advanced Operating Systems (1 Credit) CS107V4S

 Linux is a popular operating system in many core areas of business.
 Students will learn to install, deploy, and troubleshoot Linux as a desktop operating system.
 To avoid confusion between the many flavors of Linux, students work with the command line to complete the necessary tasks.
-This is required for an IT Diploma and there is no prerequisite for this course.
+This is required for an IT Diploma.

 Advanced Networking Technologies (1 Credit) CS108V4S